State of M&A Data Rooms — Q1 2026 Read the report →

 3) Lightspeed Venture Partners — "Model scale + enterprise distribution"

-Recent AI signals: Explicit 2025 statements about model leadership and continued deployment into AI infra and agents.
+Recent AI signals: Continued deployment into AI infra and agents with explicit focus on model leadership.
 (Financial Times)

 Work with them if: You're an AI infra/model company or an application with heavy enterprise motion.